What are dental implants?

-- Placement of the final restoration – The dentist places a small post called an abutment that will connect to each implant.
-At this point, your dentist with get digital impressions of your teeth and your implant abutments.
+- Placement of the final restoration – Dr. Sigel places a small post called an abutment that will connect to each implant.
+At this point, he will get digital impressions of your teeth and your implant abutments.

 Part of preparing the final restoration includes selecting a shade that blends in well with your natural teeth.
 The high-precision planning that goes into fabricating your final teeth is highly results in teeth that look, function and feel like they are your own natural teeth.

 Do you have one or more missing teeth?
 Would you like to learn whether dental implants are right for you?
 If so, please call (610) 200-6290 today for an appointment with Blue Bell implant dentist Dr. Ken Siegel at Dental Excellence of Blue Bell.